 Senior Lecturer, Finance

-John Minahan is a Senior Lecturer in Finance and Associate Director of the Master of Finance Program at the MIT Sloan School of Management.
+John Minahan is a Senior Lecturer in Finance and Associate Faculty Director of the Master of Finance Program.

 He teaches the Finance Research Practicum, an Action Learning course in which Master of Finance and other students work on business-motivated, finance research questions posed by external organizations.

-Minahan holds a BS from Boston College, a PhD from the MIT Sloan School of Management, and is a CFA Charterholder.
+Minahan holds a BS from Boston College, a PhD from MIT Sloan, and is a CFA Charterholder.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.